-Studies have also shown that e-Biking at a moderate intensity level is considered to be a common and viable go-to sport in patients, particularly elderly ones, who are recovering from heart disease and related surgeries.
+Studies have also shown that e-bike riding at a moderate intensity level is considered to be a common and viable go-to sport in patients, particularly elderly ones, who are recovering from heart disease and related surgeries.

-Needless to say, many e-Bike riders who are also heart patients suggest that e-Biking should be prescribed to anyone dealing with limited mobility or other physical issues.
+Needless to say, many e-bike riders who are also heart patients suggest that e-bike riding should be prescribed to anyone dealing with limited mobility or other physical issues.

 Though you may be dealing with serious heart issues, you want to make sure you’re not being completely immobile: living a sedentary lifestyle can lead to potential other ailments or can even worsen your heart condition.

 To help avoid a sedentary lifestyle, many heart patients utilize e-Bikes as part of their cardiac rehabilitation programs.

 Cardiac rehab programs are a great way to get back into the game if you’re dealing with or have undergone a major cardiac issue.
 Cardiac rehab encourages and allows patients to build up their physical activity tolerance, which is especially imperative as this process ensures that any scar tissue is not exacerbated.

 Typically, patients in these rehabilitation programs will be advised to use a stationary bicycle first, in order to build up endurance and to become used to the aerobic nature of cycling, before using an e-bike.
 Cardiac rehab programs are a wonderful option for heart patients, as they can significantly help to reduce further injury and death in people with cardiac issues.